daveschere/ffmpeg-guitar-scripts/README.md

 # Setup.
-These scripts assume you have a guitar a2d converter, I am using the M-Track SOLO a cheap converter for about $50 that allows me to plug my guitar into me computer.
+These scripts assume you have a guitar a2d converter, I am using the M-Track SOLO a cheap converter for about $50 that allows me to plug my guitar into my computer.
 On Linux my input to ffmpeg is hw:1.
 You can discover what it is on your system if its Linux by running this command `arecord -l`

 These scripts read from the usb, apply affects and send to the default out of alsa which are your speakers (or HDMI or whatever you want to configure in pulseaudio).